On Test

 Warmer tones, mix with clean modernism and stunning design across the interior © Azimut

-It feels like a quality product, too, not only in the obvious stuff like brightwork and interior finish but the engine room is one of the best in the sector with plenty of space to work on the engines, a very neat installation and some useful extras like a freshwater hose and a pair of wandering lights that attach to the ceiling for easy illumination of the darker corners.
+It feels like a quality product, too, not only in the obvious stuff like brightwork and interior finish but the engine room is one of the best in the sector with plenty of space to work on the engines, a very neat installation, and some useful extras like a freshwater hose and a pair of wandering lights that attach to the ceiling for easy illumination of the darker corners.

-The base price for a 53 is €1.1 million ex VAT (at the time of writing) but our test boat had around €500,000 of extras including the hard top, Seakeeper, Gold navigation package, crew cabin fit-out, uprated generator and air-conditioning meaning the price as tested was €1.72 million ex VAT (at the time of writing).
+The base price for a 53 is €1,100,000 ex VAT (at the time of writing) but our test boat had around €500,000 of extras including the hard top, Seakeeper stabiliser, Gold navigation package, crew cabin fit-out, uprated generator and air-conditioning meaning the price as tested was €1,720,000 ex VAT (at the time of writing).

 Our Verdict